receptron/graphai/docs/Async.md

 }
 ```

 While it is fully optimized, this style of code is very hard to read, and it does not scale.
+It is impossible to write the optimal code with tens of asynchronous tasks.

-To solve this problem, I propose "data-flow programming style", treating tasks as nodes of acyclic data-flow graph and paying attention to dependencies among them.
+To solve this problem, I propose "data-flow programming", treating tasks as nodes of an acyclic data-flow graph and describing dependencies among them.

 ![](./nodes.png)